albinj12/unique-id/README.md

 A unique id generator written in Golang.

-Possible to generate ID having letters only or numbers only unique id having custom length.
+Possible to generate ID having letters only or numbers only or alphanumeric unique id having custom length.
 Default length is 16

 # Install